 OFFICE OF THE MUNICIPAL MANAGER CORPORATE SERVICES WATER, SANITATION &TECHNICAL SERVICES BUDGET & TREASURY OFFICE STRATEGIC PLANNING,& LED MHS AND WSA FUNCTIONS The management of the municipality's administration.
 The implementation of the IDP and monitoring of the plan.
 The implementation of National and Provincial Legislation applicable to the municipality.
 The management of the provision of services to communities in a sustainable manner.
-Advising the Municipal Council and other political structures as well FUNCTIONS Advising Council and its committees on standing orders, code of conduct and applicable Legislation; Advises the Council, its Committees and Heads of Departments on Human Resource Policy and labour relations Acts as a Municipal Manager during his absence Approves all agendas and minutes compiled by his staff Ensuring a sound Information FUNCTIONS Responsible for the entire technical liaison between UTDM National and Provincial Government Departments Responsible for rendering technical support services to local authorities within the UThukela area, where such needs exist Responsible for the approval of the prioritization of projects after technical evaluation Project administration services including capital budgeting and control of consultants FUNCTIONS Implementing the Financial Regulations Acting as the direct link between the Council and the Auditor General Acting as Consultant to Local councils in the region for the administration of projects funded by the Council Compiling the annual budget and financial statements Controlling the bank account and arrangement FUNCTIONS Prepares the Disaster Management Plan for Council.
-Develop and implement social programmes; and Identify LED opportunities; Develop the LED Plan; Source funding for LED projects; Promote tourism; and Management of all planning related functions within UTDM; FUNCTIONS Ensuring compliance with all Water Service Authority functions contained in the Water Service Act 108 of 1997 Ensuring that water service policy including the by-laws and tariffs are in place Monitoring and evaluating all Water Service Providers delivering services within the council jurisdiction
+Advising the Municipal Council and other political structures as well officials of the municipality, FUNCTIONS Advising Council and its committees on standing orders, code of conduct and applicable Legislation; Advises the Council, its Committees and Heads of Departments on Human Resource Policy and labour relations Acts as a Municipal Manager during his absence Approves all agendas and minutes compiled by his staff Ensuring a sound Information Technology system within UTDM FUNCTIONS Responsible for the entire technical liaison between UTDM National and Provincial Government Departments Responsible for rendering technical support services to local authorities within the UThukela area, where such needs exist Responsible for the approval of the prioritization of projects after technical evaluation Project administration services including capital budgeting and control of consultants Provision of portable water FUNCTIONS Implementing the Financial Regulations Acting as the direct link between the Council and the Auditor General Acting as Consultant to Local councils in the region for the administration of projects funded by the Council Compiling the annual budget and financial statements Controlling the bank account and arrangement of transfers between accounts.
+Contract management FUNCTIONS Prepares the Disaster Management Plan for Council.
+Develop and implement social programmes; and Identify LED opportunities; Develop the LED Plan; Source funding for LED projects; Promote tourism; and Management of all planning related functions within UTDM; Ensuring that development occurs in terms of UTDM's FUNCTIONS Ensuring compliance with all Water Service Authority functions contained in the Water Service Act 108 of 1997 Ensuring that water service policy including the by-laws and tariffs are in place Monitoring and evaluating all Water Service Providers delivering services within the council jurisdiction Ensuring that the WSDP is in place

-officials of the Technology system Provision of portable of transfers between • Ensuring that • Ensuring that the

-municipality, within UTDM water

-Develop youth in the Provision of sanitation accounts. development occurs in WSDP is in place
+Develop youth in the • Provisio on of sanitation Spatial Development Managing and

-District services Contract management terms of UTDM's Managing and

-Develop and promote Spatial Development overseeing any
+District services 5 Framework; overseeing any

-sports Framework; programme linked to
+Develop and promote Ensuring a sound and programme linked to

-Promote gender Ensuring a sound and the Water Service
+sportsPromote gender operational GIS within the Water Service

-equality operational GIS within Authority function
+UTDM; Authority function

+equality OTDIVI,

-Drafting and day-to- UTDM; such as ISWIP
+Drafting and day-to- such as ISWIP

 day management of Every water services

-the IDP and PMS • Every water services authority has a duty to
+the IDP and PMS authority has a duty to

 all consumers or

 potential consumers in

 its area of jurisdiction

 to progressively

 ensure efficient.

 affordable,

 Economical and

 sustainable access to

 water services.

 Environmental

 management

+Management of the

+the day to day of the

+Covid 19 pandemic